janimattiellonen/discgolf-diary/Road to Tyyni.md

 In addition to basic open shots, I also practised sidearm.
 During the final leg of today's session, the sidearm throws felt better.

+### 26.4.2018 (Kivikko, 1h 20min)

+Today was an early rise for me, as I had to be in Kivikko 5:45 in the morning).
+I played a round with another guy.
+Ended with +2 (both of us, actually).

+I played "ok", but made a couple of silly mistakes such as teeing off way to short, having too much hyzer (especially on the last whole we played (currently hole 1).

+One takeawea would be that, when playing a round (at least when playing alone), stop for a while and think about how to throw, how to stand etc).
+If needed, throw a couple extra shots every now and then to verify thoughts.